loschmidt/BenchStab/README.md

 1MJC,F31S,A
 ```

-<em> The command: </em>
+The command:
 ```bash
 benchstab --include automute cupsat ddgun --pred-type structure --source dataset.csv --output path_to_results_folder/
 ```

-- The results will be saved to a folder named `benchstab_YYMMDD_HHMMSS` in a file `results.csv`.
+The results will be saved to a folder named `benchstab_YYMMDD_HHMMSS` in a file `results.csv`.
 For more information about the output, please refer to the [BenchStab output](https://loschmidt.chemi.muni.cz/benchstab/details.html#output) section.

 ## Quick Python usage

-<em>"I have a single mutation, and I want to query all predictors to see which one will give the most precise results."</em>
+- *"I investigate a specific mutation, and I want to see whether the popular predictors agree on its effect on the protein stability"*:

 ```python
 from benchstab import BenchStab